LN-Zap/zap-desktop/TROUBLESHOOTING.md

 # Troubleshooting

-If you're encountering some issues when trying to develop, build, or run Zap Desktop, here's a list of resolutions to some of the problems you may be experiencing.
+If you're encountering some issues when trying to develop, build, or run Zap, here's a list of resolutions to some of the problems you may be experiencing.

 ## Table of Contents